neptune92/readme-generator/README.md

   Always room for people to contribute.

   ## Tests
-  Have run test to make the README.md will generate and that the user input will display.
+  Have run test to make sure the README.md will generate and that the user input will display

   ## Questions
   Contact me here: angelacr@ymail.com